OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/5 August 2017.md

 - The USA is close to the verge of a revolution.
 - Increasing signs of chaos and entropy in nature and society.
 - The hyperkinetic sensate nature of the Wave is actively manifesting in **global behaviors**.
+- Disintegration and soul smashing events are accelerating.

 ---

 ## Contact and Alien Interactions